-The Code of Conduct (the Code) sets out the standards of behavior expected from elected members in the exercise of their duties.
+This Code of Conduct (the Code) sets out the standards of behavior expected from elected members in the exercise of their duties.
 Its purpose is to:

-- Enhance the effectiveness of the local authority and the provision of good local government of the community, city, district or region; - Promote effective decision-making and community engagement; - Enhance the credibility and accountability of the local authority to its communities; and - Develop a culture of mutual trust, respect and tolerance between the members of the local authority and between the members and management.
+- enhance the effectiveness of the local authority and the provision of good local government of the community, city, district or region; - promote effective decision-making and community engagement; - enhance the credibility and accountability of the local authority to its communities; and - develop a culture of mutual trust, respect and tolerance between the members of the local authority and between the members and management.

-This purpose is given effect through the values, roles, responsibilities and specific behaviors agreed in the code.
+This purpose is given effect through the values, roles, responsibilities and specific behaviors agreed in this Code.